dotnet/designs/accepted/2020/net5/net5.md

   `AssetTargetFallback` in NuGet restore which also means consumers from `net5.0` will continue to get a proper warning.

-* **TargetPlatformMinimumVersion is defaulted to TargetPlatformVersion**.
+* **TargetPlatformMinVersion is defaulted to TargetPlatformVersion**.
 However, the customer can override this in the project file to a lower version (using a higher version than `TargetPlatformVersion` should generate an error).

 _**Open Issue**.
 Please note that `net5.0`+ will map the TFI to `.NETCoreApp`.
 We need to announce this change so that package authors with custom .props and